-- Purchases must be requested by completing a requisition form provided by the building principal, and coded with the proper code for each account or department. - The requisition must be approved by the building principal. - The requisition is submitted to the superintendent for signature. - All items must be approved for purchase, and the purchase order issued by the Board office. - All purchase tickets must be signed by the person picking up items. - The purchase of items through the school authority for personal items is prohibited.
+- Purchases must be requested by completing an online requisition for, coded with the proper code for each account or department. - The requisition must be approved by the building principal. - The requisition is submitted to the superintendent for signature. (if needed) - All items must be approved for purchase. - The purchase of items through the school authority for personal items is prohibited.
 State sales tax laws prohibit this kind of transaction. - If you anticipate a bill that has to be paid at the time of the service, you must get approval for the payment in advance. - All activity accounts must follow the same procedures except that the principal is authorized to issue a purchase order if the account has the funds available.